fdm-monster/MonsterPi/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 READ THE FOLLOWING FIRST:

-Also read the FAQ: https://octofarm.net/installation/
+Also read the documentation: https://docs.fdm-monster.net/

 This is a bug and feature tracker, please only use it to report bugs or request features within FarmPi.
-If its not a bug please use the discord community: https://discord.octofarm.net/
+If its not a bug please use the discord community: https://discord.gg/mwA8uP8CMc

-Do not seek support here ("I need help with ...", "I have a question ..."), that belongs on discord at discord.octofarm.net, NOT here.
+Do not seek support here ("I need help with ...", "I have a question ..."), that belongs on discord, NOT here.

 Thank you!
 -->

-#### FarmPi version
+#### MonsterPi version

 <!---
-Can be found by logging in or executing cat /etc/farmpi_version -->
+Can be found by logging in or executing cat /etc/monsterpi_version -->
 Version: